African dwarf frog

-The African dwarf frog is a genus of aquatic frog native to parts of Equatorial Africa.
-It is common in the pet trade and is often mistaken for the African clawed frog, a similar-looking frog in the same family.
-African dwarf frogs (Hymenochirus) are also known as dwarf clawed frogs.
+African dwarf frog is the common name for members of Hymenochirus, a genus of aquatic frog native to parts of Equatorial Africa.
+They are common in the pet trade and are often mistaken for the African clawed frog, a similar-looking frog in the same family.
 Their common name is obtained from their place of origin and the claws on their hind legs.

 Distribution

 African dwarf frogs occur in forested parts of equatorial Africa, from Nigeria and Cameroon in the north, and south through Gabon and east throughout the Congo River Basin.